Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 The College understands the need to keep child protection and safeguarding records securely.

-Where requested by a new provider, College will transfer records securely to the next setting and discuss the child’s needs.
-The College will retain records in keeping with Local Authority guidance and NSPCC guidelines:
+The College Safeguarding team will ensure that all safeguarding records are transferred to the educational provider where a student destination is known or where records are requested by a new provider.
+College will transfer records securely to the next setting and discuss the child’s needs.
+The College will retain records in keeping with Local Authority and NSPCC guidelines:

 Staff cannot promise children confidentiality but must always act in the best interests of the child and share disclosures made by the child or others with the Safeguarding Team, who will work within the principles outlined in Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG, 2018)